wo-language/wo/justifications.md

   1. Was fine in practice
   2. To replace a prevented feature

-They don't go too far into depth on what exactly makes something readable or not, but I'm going to painstakingly analyze it for each featre.
+They don't go too far into depth on what exactly makes something readable or not, but I'm going to painstakingly analyze it for each feature.

 ## Conventions